Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: Nonparametric Invariance Pursuit under SCMs

 As in \cite{peters2016causal}, we consider the following data-generating process in $|\mathcal{E}|$ environments.
 For each $e\in \mathcal{E}$, the process governing $p=d+1$ random variables $Z^{(e)} = (Z_1^{(e)},\ldots, Z_{d+1}^{(e)})=(X_1^{(e)}, \ldots, X_d^{(e)},Y^{(e)})$ is derived from an SCM $M^{(e)}(\mathcal{S}^{(e)}, \nu)$, whose induced graph $G(M^{(e)})$ is acyclic, and assignments as

 Here the distribution of exogenous variables $(U_1,\ldots, U_{d+1})$, the cause-effect relationship graph $G$, and the structural assignment $f_{d+1}$ are \emph{invariant} across $e\in \mathcal{E}$, while the structural assignments for $X$ may vary among $e\in \mathcal{E}$.
 We use superscript $(e)$ to highlight this heterogeneity.
 This heterogeneity may arise from performing arbitrary interventions on the variables $X$.
 We use $Z_{\mathtt{pa}(j)}$ to emphasize that $Y$ can be the direct cause of some variables in the covariate vector.
 See an example in \cref{fig:scm-ident} (a).
-Here we restrict to the case without hidden confounders; see discussions in \aosversion{Appendix A.6}{\cref{appendix:confounder}} on how the hidden confounders will affect the result.
+Here we restrict to the case without hidden confounders; see the statement under the presence of hidden confounders in \aosversion{Appendix A.6}{\cref{appendix:confounder}}.